timechart

 Aggregation Functions

-The timechart command uses the same aggregation functions as the stats command; with the additional requirement that they must output a numeric value.
+The timechart command uses the same aggregation functions as the stats command, with the additional requirement that each aggregation must output a numeric value.

-This means that aggregations like values are not valid as they do not output numeric values.
+This means aggregations like values are not valid because they output lists instead of numbers.

 Example